How To See The Best Of Zhangjiajie Forest Park In 2 Days

-If you’re planning a trip to China, one of the things that’s probably at the top of your bucket list is the Zhangjiajie National Forest Park.
+If you’re planning a trip to China, one of the places that’s probably at the top of your bucket list is the Zhangjiajie National Forest Park.

 This is one of the most unique places in the world in my opinion, and it inspired the floating mountains in James Cameron’s Avatar movie.

 I visited Zhangjiajie recently and it was amazing.
-It’s a big park and it’s pretty spread out, so I recommend at least 2 full days to do it justice.
+It’s a big park that’s pretty spread out, so I recommend at least 2 full days to do it justice.
+That’s without counting other things in the area like Tianmen Mountain.

 This travel guide will explain how to see the best of Zhangjiajie Forest Park in 1 or 2 days, based on my own itinerary and experience!